stirelli/bank-marketing-model-comparison/README.md

 ## Conclusion

 This project demonstrates the application of machine learning techniques to enhance marketing strategies by predicting client subscription likelihood.
 The models built provide actionable insights that can improve targeting strategies and align campaign timing with favorable economic conditions, maximizing conversion rates.

-## Link to Notebook

-You can view the detailed analysis and results in the [notebook](https://github.com/stirelli/bank-marketing-model-comparison/blob/main/notebook.ipynb).